Value & Accumulation

 But more importantly, is to remember unused or under-utilized land on and off campus where affordable housing could be built, such as the Chancellor’s Mansion.
 Why aren’t they building there?

 Sites which could have been used for housing have instead been slated for projects such as athletic facilities and office buildings — some of which are leased to private sector companies.
-The university has long neglected housing construction for its growing student body, including by making an agreement not to increase population density at the Clark Kerr dormitories.
+The university has long neglected housing construction for its growing student body, including by making an agreement with wealthy Elmwood neighbors not to increase population density at the Clark Kerr dormitories.
 People’s Park should not foot the bill for these land use decisions.

 Please join us in supporting the park’s 53-year tradition of user development.